C2SM/c2sm.github.io/tasks/index.md

 ### Requirements for Tasks

 Tasks are one-​time assignments that typically involve the development of a new model feature, acceleration/optimisation of a model feature, or other technical improvements to a model.
 Tasks are proposed by one or more C2SM members and are approved by the C2SM Working Groups (WGs).
-They must be related to our supported [tools](https://c2sm.github.io/tools/) and [models](https://c2sm.github.io/models/).
+In case of tasks from C2SM Member Groups, priority will be given to tasks with greater benefit to multiple C2SM groups.
+Tasks must be related to our supported [tools](https://c2sm.github.io/tools/) and [models](https://c2sm.github.io/models/).

 ### Overview of current tasks